-The following is a list of know indoor mold exposure symptoms:
+The following is a list of known indoor mold exposure symptoms:

 • Sneezing